-Massage technique I use are: Swedish, Deep Tissue, Active Release Technique, Trigger Point Release and Myofascial.
+Massage technique I use are: Swedish, Deep Tissue, Active Release Technique and Trigger Point Release.

 Swedish Massage – the core of most massage therapy.
 Involves the use of hands, forearms and elbows while targeting superficial and deep layers of tissue and muscle.
 The techniques involve gliding and circular movements, kneading, frictions and joint mobilizations.